62726164/ed25519-login/README.md

 ## Notes

   * Requires Go 1.16 or higher.
-  * Sign the current Unix epoch time and paste that signature into the website's login form.
+  * Sign the current [https://en.wikipedia.org/wiki/Unix_time](Unix epoch time) and paste that signature into the website's login form.